 Ventilation serves the purposes of controlling air contaminant levels, humidity and temperature within a space.
 Natural ventilation can be created through physical means (e.g., windows in LTC and similar settings, doors) and by passive infiltration (e.g., drafts from unsealed cracks around windows and walls).
-OMEChanical ventilation is the active process of supplying air to and/or removing air from an indoor space by powered equipment such as motor-driven fans and blowers.
+Mechanical ventilation is the active process of supplying air to and/or removing air from an indoor space by powered equipment such as motor-driven fans and blowers.
 Examples include HVAC systems and local (e.g., bathroom, cooking) exhaust fans.
-On these systems can be utilized to improve ventilation.
-Figure 2 depicts an air handling system where the outdoor air intake pushes air into the ducts and through a filter before venting into the room.
+Despite the outdoor air intake pushes air into the ducts and through a filter before venting into the room.
 At the same time, the particles from the room are pulled up into the exhaust ducts from where they are either exhausted outside or recirculate back into the room through the same filter used for the outdoor air intake.
-In addition, a portable highericiency particulate air (HEPA) filter is depicted, and a window, the latter is to be closed in acute care, but open windows can be used in other setting to improve air flow.
+In addition, a portable highefficiency particulate air (HEPA) filter is depicted, and a window, the latter is to be closed in acute care, but open windows can be used in other setting to improve air flow.